KurtDenzel/Caminos-Wayfinding/README.md

 <br>

 # 🎢 Compiling
 Compiling requires using cross-platform web server solution stack package or newer.
-XAMPP, WampServer, MAMP and etcetera... are known to work for compiling SmartXAM.
+XAMPP, WampServer, MAMP and etcetera... are known to work for compiling Caminos.

 Your solution stack software should run the modules of ```Apache``` & ```MySQL```, with their services of ```PID(s)``` & ```Port(s)``` having their respective numbers.